IMAGE INFORMATION

 EditPeter "Peter the Great" Šťastný - Born September 18, 1956 in Bratislava, Czechoslovakia (Slovakia) is a retired Slovak-Canadian ice Hockey centre.

-Šťastný (pronounced Stash-nee) played all of his minor and junior Hockey in his hometown of Bratislava, his junior team was the HC Slovan Bratislava Jr. joining the senior team (HC Slovan Bratislava) in 1975, and by his second season, was scoring more than a point per game consistently.
+Šťastný (pronounced Stash-nee) played all of his minor and junior Hockey in his hometown of Bratislava, his junior team was the HC Slovan Bratislava Jr. joining the senior team (HC Slovan Bratislava) in 1975, and by his 2nd season, was scoring more than a point per game consistently.
 In his 198 games with Slovan Bratislava, he recorded 131 goals and 109 assists for 240 points.
-Like his brothers (Marián & Anton), he appeared in multiple international tournaments as a representative of Czechoslovakia: two World Junior Championships (1975, 1976), one European Junior Championship (1975), four World Championships (1976-79), the Olympics (1980; for Slovakia in 1994), and the Canada Cup (1976; for Canada in 1984).
+Like his brothers (Marián & Anton), he appeared in multiple international tournaments as a representative of Czechoslovakia: 2 World Junior Championships (1975, 1976), 1 European Junior Championship (1975), 4 World Championships (1976-79), the Olympics (1980; for Slovakia in 1994), and the 1976 Canada Cup (for Canada in 1984).

 Representing Czechoslovakia, Šťastný won Gold Medals at the 1976 and 1977 World Ice Hockey championships, Silver Medals at the 1978 and 1979 World Ice Hockey championships.